 1950 - The Jack G. Schapiro House, 3214 Waverly Drive, Los Angeles CA. Built by Whiting Construction Co.
 Sold in 2002 to Trina Turk and Jonathan Skow.
 Photos by Michael Locke.

-1957 - The David L. and Elizabeth Rabinowitz House, 2262 Stradella Road, Los Angeles CA. Sold in 2007 to Johnathan and Diane Bear.
+1957 - The David L. and Margaret Elizabeth Rabinowitz House, 2262 Stradella Road, Los Angeles CA. Sold in 2007 to Johnathan and Diane Bear.
 For sale in 2021.
 Photos by Michael Locke.

 1966 - 953-955 South Westgate Avenue, Los Angeles CA. 4-unit apartment complex.
 Photo by Michael Locke.